 — Army of Occupation of Germany (created November 21, 1941)

 Jim and Louise went to live with Louise's mother Frances de Harne in a large house at 1245 Wilder Avenue.
 They also lived briefly in apartment no. 4 at 1268 Young Street, but this was probably right after they were married, and they may not have been able to afford the rent.
-Besides Jim, Louise and Frances, who was known to everyone as grandma, Louise's siblings Helen, Eleanor and Eddie also lived in this house.
+Besides Jim, Louise and Frances, who was known to everyone as grandma, Louise's siblings Helen, Eleanor and Eddie also lived in the Wilder house.
 There were at least two bedrooms upstairs in the attic, and Jim and Louise stayed in one of the bedrooms, with Louise's brother Eddie in the other bedroom.
-This was where Jim and Louise stayed for the next 22 years.
+This was where Jim and Louise stayed for the next 20 years.

-After his marriage to Louise, Jim worked briefly as a packing foreman for Theo H. Davis, who was a factor and a member of one of the original missionary families in Hawaii.
+Jim after his marriage worked briefly as a packing foreman for Theo H. Davis & Co, who was a factor (mercantile and colonial agent), and a member of one of the original missionary families in Hawaii.
 Theo Davies was also one of the "Big Five" sugar companies on the island, but they diversified early on into many different businesses.
 Although we do not know this certain, Jim probably worked in the dry goods department of the company.
 We do know that from 1924 to 1928 he is listed in city directories as a clerk for Theo Davies.
 Unfortunately, Jim had a very bad temper, and he was fired when he got into a fight of some sort at one of the company packing houses.

 Jim was not a well man, and he had problems with ulcers as a consequence of his war injuries.
-After the Davis job, Colonel Fronk arranged for him to have an ulcer operation at the Navy hospital at Pearl Harbor even though the Colonel was an army surgeon at Tripler Hospital.
-Apparently, the Navy hospital gave better care than Tripler, and Colonel Fronk wanted Jim to have nothing but the best.
+His friend Colonel Fronk arranged for him to have an ulcer operation at the Navy hospital at Pearl Harbor, even though the Colonel had been a former army surgeon at the Tripler Army Hospital in Honolulu.
+Apparently, the Navy hospital gave better care than Tripler, and Fronk wanted Jim to have nothing but the best.
 This was probably about 1931, as it was sometime after Jim had been fired from the Theo Davies job, and before he started working for the Attorney General's Office.

-Jim worked for the National Park Service for eighteen months after his recovery from the ulcer operation.
-Kiluaea Volcano had recently been made a national park, and Jim worked on various projects from a military camp in the park.
+Jim worked for the National Park Service for about eighteen months after his recovery from the ulcer operation.
+Hawaii Volcanoes National Park had been established only 15 years earlier, and Jim worked on various projects from a military camp in the park.
 He also helped build a 115-room expansion of the Volcano House, a hotel concession on the edge of Kilauea volcano.
 The hotel was owned by the Inter-Island Stream Navigation Company, but when they went bankrupt in 1932 Greek-born "Uncle George" Lycurkas bought them out.
 Jim got to know "Uncle George" well. and he remained a good friend of the family after he moved on to his next job.
-He also helped to explore some of the lava tubes near the construction site, and there is an old photograph showing him entering one of the tubes.
+He also helped explore some of the lava tubes near the construction site, and there was at one time an old photograph showing him entering one of the tubes.
 However, we have not seen that photography now for many years.

 My father, James Frederick Clark, Jr., was born on Nov.
 9, 1924 at the old maternity house on Beretania Street in Honolulu where he was delivered by Colonel Fronk.
 James, Sr. wanted his son to be named Jamie, the Scottish version of his own name, but the registrar incorrectly entered the name as James.
 To the family, the younger James was known by the nicknames of Jimmy and Junior, even though he very much disliked the latter.

-Later, James, Sr. worked as a salesman for a printer shop in Honolulu called Hawaiian Printers.
-Eventually, Colonel Fronk found him a job as a clerk for the Attorney General’s Office of the Territory of Hawaii.
+Eventually, Colonel Fronk found James, Sr. a job as an investigator for the Attorney General’s Office of the Territory of Hawaii.
 Presumably this was an office job, as my Dad referred to his father as a clerk.
 James enjoyed this job, and he held it right up to his death.

 The Attorney General’s office was near the post office, and James often brought stamps and cachets home from the post office for son Jimmy’s stamp collection.
 Some of the cachets were quite elaborate, and we still have one with signatures on it of the postmaster and of Joseph B. Poindexter, the Governor of the Territory of Hawaii.